 We collect personal information for the following purposes:

-Personal information that you provide to us may be placed on our internal database to enable us to advise you of the various products, services and events which we provide.
+Personal information that you provide to us may be placed on our internal database to enable us to advise you of the various products, services and events that we provide.

-If you visit our website and read or download materials, we will receive the following types of information, which will not be used to identify you personally.
+If you visit our website and read or download materials we will receive information types detailed in subsections 4.1 to 4.4, which will not be used to identify you personally.

-To enable communication between your computer and the server hosting our website, it is necessary for your web browser to provide your computer's network address.
-This allows our web server to address its replies to the correct machine.
+To enable communication between your device and the server hosting our website, it is necessary for your web browser to provide your device's network address.
+This allows our web server to reply to the correct device.
 The browser type and operating systems which you use may also be recorded.
 We will not use this type of information to personally identify you.

 When you browse our website you generate a 'foot-print' or trail of the pages you have visited, the amount of data transferred and the time and duration of access.
 This information is recorded against the network address supplied by your web browser.
 We will not use this type of information to personally identify you.

-The information we collect about the use of our website is recorded in logs for use in the management of our website.
+The information we collect about the use of our website is recorded in logs; logs are retained and used to manage our website.
 We use statistics drawn from these logs to help us to improve our website and to make it more interesting and relevant to browsers.
 The statistics also help us to determine market preferences for the services we offer.
 We may use statistics about the use of our website to promote our goods and services or to research market preferences and trends.
 No statistical information collected about the use of our website will be linked to your name, address or other identifier.

-We do not disclose personal information about anyone under the age of 18 unless we have the prior written consent of a parent or guardian, or we are legally permitted or required to do so.
+We do not disclose personal information about anyone under the age of 18 unless we have the prior written consent of a parent, career or guardian, or we are legally permitted or required to do so.

 We will only use or disclose your personal information for secondary purposes where we are permitted to do so in accordance with the Privacy Act.
 This may include where:

-We may store your personal information in facilities supplied by our contractors1 that may be located outside of Australia, including our data hosting and cloud-based IT service providers in Germany and the United States of America, for some of the purposes listed at section 3 above.
-Those contractors do not disclose, share or on-sell your personal information and we take reasonable steps to ensure that our overseas contractors do not breach privacy obligations relating to your personal information.
+We may store your personal information in facilities supplied by our contractors that may be located outside of Australia, including our data hosting and cloud-based information technology service providers in Australia and overseas, for some of the purposes listed in section 1 of this policy.
+Those contractors do not disclose, share or on-sell your personal information.
+We take reasonable steps to ensure that our overseas contractors do not breach privacy obligations relating to your personal information.

 You have a right under the Privacy Act to access personal information we hold about you.
 You may also request corrections of any personal information that we hold about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.